g5becks/cbor-db/README.md

 // doesn't exist.
 const people = DB.create<Person>('/databases/people')

-// It is also possible to create an in memory DB that
+// You can also create an in memory DB that
-// uses memdown , useful for development and testing.

-const inMemPeope = DB.create<Person>(':mem:')
+// uses memdown.
+Useful for development and testing. const inMemPeope = DB.create<Person>(':mem:')

 // Store some people